No school. Mandatory work-from-home. No extracurricular activities. Not even church.

 Anyone want to place a bet on which option the odds are best on?
 Stay tuned!

-First off, I didn’t realize right away that this book was originally published as The Middle Child and not Dear Mother.
+When I began this book review, I didn’t realize right away that this book was originally published as The Middle Child and not Dear Mother.
 So…there’s that.
 Either title will lead you to this book by Angela Marsons.

 The book promised that I would “sob [my] heart out”.
 Sadly, this did not happen.
 There was one scene, the Ferris Wheel scene (which is all I’ll say without revealing spoilers) that did bring some tears to my eyes, but it probably was not for the reasons why most people found the book heartrending.